RayanYousef/MVVM-Unity/README.md

 In your `View` class:
 1. Bind UI components to model properties.
-2. Link the View in Unity Editor.

-#### 1-Binding UI components to model properties.
+2. Register the view with a `ViewModel`, which automatically calls `BroadcastAllProperties()` on initialization, ensuring the UI is up-to-date.

 ```csharp
 public class PlayerHealthView : ViewBase<StatsViewModel>